-24 The Assembly is the highest community body where decisions are made.
-All Assemblies to comply with social safeguards are subject to the internal rules of the community or communal group.
+24 The General Congress is the highest body within the comarca or collective lands where decisions are made.
+All General Congresses are subject to the internal rules of the comarca or collective lands.

 25 Project registration occurs upon completing the initial verification and issuance of credits.